En7eI/boiler-code-query/README.md

 ## Description

-Build dynamic queries with prisma and elastic search
+Build dynamic queries with prisma and elastic search:
+- Usage:
+    Use the end points to pass parameter for building dynamic queries with prisma then search and sort with elastic search.
+- End points:
+  ~ GET prisma/:model
+  ~ GET elasticsearch/:index
+  ~ POST prisma/:model
+  ~ PUT prisma/:model/:id
+- Structure:
+  ~ Decorators for create, update and query (src/decorators/) ~ DTO objects for create, update and query (src/dto) ~ Prisma service for db operations (src/prisma/)
+  ~ Dynamic controller for endpoints (src/query/controller.ts)
+  ~ Query service for db operations through prisma and search with elastic (src/query/service.ts)

 ## Installation

 ```bash